 Who is it for: For those who enjoy walks through royal parks

 If you are interested in royal places you will be thrilled to visit the oldest royal park in London where some scenes of Match Point, Mrs. Henderson Presents, 101 Dalmatians, and the James Bond classic Die Another Day were filmed.
 St James’s Park is surrounded by three palaces: Houses of Parliament (formerly Westminster Palace), St James’s Palace, and Buckingham Palace.
 If you are visiting London in June don’t miss the famous military parade Trooping the Colour that is held to honor the Queen’s birthday.

 Who is it for: For real Shakespeare lovers

-Interested in where the most of Shakespeare’s pieces premiered?
-Also looking for a spot from Shakespeare in Love?
+Interested in where most of Shakespeare’s pieces premiered?
+Also, looking for a spot from Shakespeare in Love?
 Visit the Globe Theatre and travel through time all the way back to the Elizabethan era to get a selfie and to experience the ambient where your hero presented his masterpieces.

 Who is it for: For super nannies

 Are you a fan of British Supercalifragilisticexpialidocious-nanny Mary Poppins?
 Visit St Paul’s Cathedral and sit down on the steps to get your picture taken like Oscar-winner Jane Darwell who played the Bird Woman in the movie.